Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Unitarity Constraints

 \section{Unitarity Constraints}

 Any $2 \rightarrow 2$ scattering amplitudes $\mathcal{M}(\theta)$ can be expressed in terms of an infinite sum of partial waves as

-where $a_{J}$ is the scattering amplitude of $Jth$ partial wave, $\theta$ is the scattering angle and $P_{J}(\cos\theta)$ is $Jth$ order Legendre polynomial.
-Several two-body scattering amplitudes have been analyzed in the context of SM in a seminal paper by Lee, Quig and Thacker (LQT) \cite{Lee:1977eg}.
-Following Ref.~\cite{Lee:1977eg, SekharChivukula:2001hz}, one can translate the unitarity constraints of scattering amplitudes on partial-wave coefficients, in particular on the zero{\em th} partial wave amplitudes $a_{0}$ as
+where $a_{J}$ is the scattering amplitude of $J$th partial wave, $\theta$ is the scattering angle and $P_{J}(\cos\theta)$ is $J$th order Legendre polynomial.
+Several two-body scattering amplitudes have been analyzed in the context of SM in a seminal paper by Lee, Quigg and Thacker (LQT) \cite{Lee:1977eg}.
+Following Ref.~\cite{Lee:1977eg, SekharChivukula:2001hz}, one can translate the unitarity constraints of scattering amplitudes on partial-wave coefficients, in particular on the zeroth partial wave amplitudes $a_{0}$ as